 It is the responsibility of the Board to ensure that the Group maintains sound and effective internal control systems to safeguard the shareholders' investments and its assets at all times.
-During the reporting period, in preparation for the Listing, the Company appointed an independent internal control consultant to undertake a review of the adequacy and effectiveness of its internal control systems.
+During FY2017, the Company appointed an independent internal control consultant to undertake a review of the adequacy and effectiveness of its internal control systems.
 The Group has fully implemented all the internal control enhanced measures recommended by the said consultant.

-The Directors consider that the enhanced internal control measures adopted by the Group are adequate and effective in assisting the Group to enhance its internal control environment and corporate governance.
+The management has confirmed to the Board and the Audit Committee that the enhanced internal control measures adopted by the Group are adequate and effective in assisting the Group to enhance its internal control environment and corporate governance.

 The Group has also established a set of risk management policies and measures, which have been codified in its policies and adopted by it.
+Such policies and measures are designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable but not absolute assurance against material misstatement or loss.
 The ultimate goal of the Group's risk management policies and measures is to bring focus and effort to the issues in its business operations that create impediments to the Group's success.
 The Group's risk management process starts with identifying the major risks associated with its business, industry and market in the ordinary course of business.
 Depending on the likelihood and potential impacts of the relevant risks exposed to the Group, the management will prioritise the risks and will either take immediate mitigating action, devise contingency plan or conduct periodic review in accordance with the contingency plan.
 The Board and the senior management are responsible for identifying and analysing the risks associated with their respective function, preparing risk mitigation plans, measuring effectiveness of such risk mitigation plans and reporting status of risk management.
 Mr. Chan Kin Mei Stanley, our non-executive Director, is responsible for advising on risk management and corporate governance matters of the Group, while the Audit committee and ultimately the Board will supervise the implementation of the Group's risk management policies and measures.